sravaninaalam/Foodorder/README.md

 useEffect(()=>{                                        =>                componentDidUpdate(prevProps,prevState){
 },[count,count2)                                                                     if(this.state.count!==revState.count|| this.state.count2!==revState.count2){}

-So useEffect has dependency array is prevoiusly in class components we do use some conditional statement to check upon state variabes. if this variable is updated do this so in useffect we have dependency array to solve the complexity of writing code
+So useEffect has a dependency array is previously in class components we do use some conditional statement to check upon state variabes. if this variable is updated do this so in useffect we have a dependency array to solve the complexity of writing code

+===>Why do we need to unmount the things?
+    As react is a singlepage application, whenever we have setTimeOut(), and setInterval() in our page every time it calls them unnecessarily even though we move out of the component.
+It is a huge performance loss .So componentWillUnmount comes into the picture .It will stop the setTimeout or setInterval once we move out of the component.
+It makes our application scalable
+"""
+    componentDidMount(){
+this.timer=setInterval(()=>{
+          console.log("Namaste React Op")
+        },1000)
+    }
+                 componentWillUnmount(){
+                            clearInterval(this.timer)                                                                                                                                                       }"""